StellarSand/privacy-settings/Privacy Settings/Google-Chrome.md

 - Preload pages for faster browsing and searching: Off

 #### Security
-- Enhanced Protection
+- Standard Protection
+  - Help improve security on the web for everyone: Off
 - Always use secure connections: On
+- Use secure DNS >
+  - On
-- Use secure DNS: With > NextDNS/Cloudflare or select Custom and provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)
+  - With > NextDNS/Cloudflare or select Custom and provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)

   Example: For Quad9, enter https://dns.quad9.net/dns-query